About Fulton State Hospital

 Fulton State Hospital Administration Building image

-Fulton State Hospital is the oldest State Psychiatric Hospital west of the Mississippi and has undergone a dramatic change that will dramatically impact the services the hospital provides over the coming decades.
-Our new, $211 Million state-of-the-art facility, will revolutionize the services we provide to the clients we serve.
+Fulton State Hospital (FSH) is the oldest State Psychiatric Hospital west of the Mississippi River.
+The hospital underwent a dramatic change that will have a positive impact on the services it provides over the coming decades.
+In August 2019, our state-of-the-art facility opened, revolutionizing the treatment we provide our clients.

 Artist Rendering Aerial View of the new Fulton State Hospital